AMP-SCZ/coding-test/bioinform-test.md

 5. Upload the CSV file to the Dropbox folder used in task 1.
 Feel free to drag and drop this time.

+---

+Please open GitHub issues should you have any questions.
+We shall respond to you through that.
+Our GitHub handles are `tashrifibllah` and `yrathi`.